- Welcome -

 question 4612922 480

 An eating disorder forces a person into the body.
-The sensations of eating, starving, purging, exercising, chewing on sweet or salt, pull a person away from internal experiences of emotion and thought.
+The sensations of eating, starving, purging, exercising, and chewing on sweets or salt pull a person away from internal experiences of emotion and thought.
 The person plunges into raw sensation or keeps that plunge in reserve, always knowing the plunge will take her away from what she can’t bear to experience.

 Living a life of meaning gives us the will to live.
-It gives us the energy to strive, to continue through hardship, to have certainty in our commitments and steadfastness in our relationships.
+It gives us the energy to strive, continue through hardship, and have certainty in our commitments and steadfastness in our relationships.

 The wisdom to recognize a life of meaning doesn’t burst forth in a moment.
 We develop that wisdom as we live through our life experiences starting in early childhood.
 Christmas every day is not satisfying.

-And then, as time proceeds and they honor what they find meaningful based on their authenticity, they may discover that they are happy.
+As time proceeds, they honor what they find meaningful based on their authenticity, and they may discover that they are happy.

 Add comment